nuts-foundation/nuts-registry/docs/pages/administration/registry.rst

 is registered, the vendor CA issues an organisation certificate.
 Its key is used for encrypting data exchanges and signing registry operations (e.g. registering endpoints).

-To register an organisation, you need the vendor's identifier, organisation name and its identifier, which is the organisation's
+To register an organisation you need the organisation's name and its identifier, which is the organisation's URN-encoded AGB-code.
-URN-encoded AGB-code.

 The syntax of this command is as follows:

 .. code-block:: shell

-    ./nuts registry vendor-claim <vendor-identifier> <organisation-identifier> <organisation-name>
+    ./nuts registry vendor-claim <organisation-identifier> <organisation-name>

 For example:

 .. code-block:: shell

-    NUTS_MODE=cli ./nuts registry vendor-claim urn:oid:1.3.6.1.4.1.54851.4:00000001 \
-        urn:oid:2.16.840.1.113883.2.4.6.1:123456 "Kunstgebit Thuiszorg"
+    NUTS_MODE=cli ./nuts registry vendor-claim urn:oid:2.16.840.1.113883.2.4.6.1:123456 "Kunstgebit Thuiszorg"

 If the command completes successfully, it should output the message: "Vendor organisation claim registered"